Agilent Technologies' (A) CEO Mike McMullen on Q2 2020 Results - Earnings Call Transcript

 Steve Beuchaw

 Yes.
 Sorry.
 I thought Bob might chime in there.
 But I have two follow-ups.
 One is, I wonder if you could speak to activity on a month-to-month basis and the extent to which you think there might've been any sort of April snapback.
-You commented on specifically in China, but any snapback activity in other parts of the world and the extent to which people might be trying to ramp quickly and how that might reflect, not just in China, but on – growth is a trend line prospectively for non-China regions.
-And then one just quick one, I am curious how you guys are thinking about planning for growth in CrossLab given that, CrossLab historically been a very strong grower and some component of the CrossLab growth story has been penetration into new categories, is that penetration story still active in the current environment.
+You commented on it specifically in China, but any snapback activity in other parts of the world and the extent to which people might be trying to ramp quickly and how that might reflect, not just in China, but on – growth as a trend line prospectively for non-China regions.
+And then one just quick one, I am curious how you guys are thinking about planning for growth in CrossLab given that CrossLab historically been a very strong grower and some component of the CrossLab growth story has been penetration into new categories, is that penetration story still active in the current environment.
 Thanks so much.

 Bob McMahon